wildwinter/dink/README.md

 ![Dink Viewer](doc/DinkViewer.png)

-This tool can output the Dink structure as several formats that are more readable than Ink for non-programmers - a bundled HTML page allowing interactive searching and folding, or as a Word document.
+This tool can output the Dink structure as several formats that are more readable than Ink for non-programmers - a bundled HTML page allowing interactive searching and folding, as a PDF document, or as a Word document.

 The documentation is [here - DinkViewer](csharp/DinkViewer/README.md).